-Indian Financial System Code (IFS Code) is allotted to all participating banks and branches who are members of Inter-bank Financial System Network in India.
-Whenever you need to send money to someone's bank account, you need the IFC Code and account number of that person.
+The IFS Code is allotted to various branches of banks who participate in electronic funds transfer system in India.
 This 11 digit alpha-numeric code starts with 4 alpha code followed by 7 numeric codes.
 However, the 7 numberic digits may consist of some alpha code also.

 Magnetic Ink Character Recognition (MICR) Code is the number printed at the bottom of your cheque / DD leaves in a special ink which can be understood by the electronic sensors for easy and quick sorting of these instruments.